 Central & Southern Florida Project:

-The U.S. Army Corps of Engineers (USACE) has completed construction and fiscally closed out the West Palm Beach Canal (C-51/STA-1E) project.
-The Canal 111 (C-111) South Dade project is moving forward; construction of the original project features was completed in FY20.
-Additional features, authorized in WRDA 2020, are under design and construction completion is scheduled for FY2025.
 Planning and design efforts are underway on many of the projects included in the CERP.
 Design is proceeding according to the Design Agreement executed in May 2000.
 The Design Agreement was amended in August 2009 to incorporate changes per the Master Agreement.
-The Master Agreement was executed between the USACE and the SFWMD in August 2009 and provides the cost-share and provisions for constructing and operating CERP projects.
+The Master Agreement was executed between the USACE and the South Florida Water Management District (SFWMD) in August 2009 and provides the cost-share and provisions for constructing and operating CERP projects.

-FY21 activities also included continued updates to Project Management Plans (PMPs) and an update to the Integrated Delivery Schedule (IDS).
+FY22 activities also included continued updates to Project Management Plans and an update to the Integrated Delivery Schedule.

-West Palm Beach Canal (C-51 / STA-1E): The authorized project was designed to provide 30-year flood protection to the urbanized eastern basin and 10-year flood protection to the western basin.
+West Palm Beach Canal (C-51 / STA-1E): The authorized project will provide 30-year flood protection to the urbanized eastern basin and 10-year flood protection to the western basin.
 All features have been completed.
-The technical plan developed for resolution of the litigation was completed and associated construction is complete.
+The technical plan developed to resolve the litigation was completed and associated construction is complete.
 The project has been transferred to the SFWMD for O&M and is fiscally closed out.

 South Dade County (C-111): The C-111 Project General Reevaluation Report (GRR) with integrated Environmental Impact Statement (EIS) was approved in 1994, and the Project Cooperation Agreement (PCA) was executed in 1995.
 The C-111 GRR authorized modifications to the original project as authorized by the Flood Control Acts of 1962 and 1968.
-The WRDA of 1996 authorized 50/50 federal/sponsor cost sharing for the total project cost, which allows the sponsor to receive credit for lands needed for the project.
+WRDA 1996 authorized 50/50 federal/sponsor cost sharing for the total project cost, which allows the sponsor to receive credit for lands needed for the project.
 An amendment to the 1995 PCA, to address the WRDA 96 cost share change, was executed in August 2014.
-The C-111 South Dade project is moving forward, construction of the original project features was completed in FY20 and features authorized in WRDA 2020 are under design and construction is scheduled to be complete in FY25.
+The C-111 South Dade project is moving forward.
+Construction of the original project features was completed in FY20.
+Features authorized in WRDA 2020 are under design and construction is scheduled to be complete in FY28.

 Lake Okeechobee Water Retention/Phosphorous Removal Areas: